Exterior Angle Theorem

 y = 180° – 92° = 88°

-The following video gives a definition of exterior angles and shows how to find the unknown exterior angle of a triangle
+What is an exterior angle and how to find the unknown exterior angle of a triangle?

-This video provides a two column proof of the sum of the exterior angles of a triangle is 360 degree.
+Two column proof of the sum of the exterior angles of a triangle is 360 degrees.

 problem solver below to practice various math topics.
 Try the given examples, or type in your own

 problem and check your answer with the step-by-step explanations.